HandsOnDataViz/book/docs/HandsOnDataViz.md

 <img src="images/08-map/batchgeo-template.png" alt="Enter your data into the template, then select all and copy it."  />
 <p class="caption">
-Figure 8.12: Enter your data into the template, then select all and copy it.
+Figure 8.13: Enter your data into the template, then select all and copy it.
 </p>

 1. Select and copy your data from the template, open the [BatchGeo](https://batchgeo.com) site, click the large field, and paste in your data, as shown in Figure
-    <a href="#fig:batchgeo-paste">8.13</a>.
+    <a href="#fig:batchgeo-paste">8.14</a>.

 <img src="images/08-map/batchgeo-paste.png" alt="Click the large field and paste in your data from the template."  />
 <p class="caption">
-Figure 8.13: Click the large field and paste in your data from the template.
+Figure 8.14: Click the large field and paste in your data from the template.
 </p>

-1. Click the *Validate and Set Options* button to inspect or adjust how BatchGeo will upload your data fields and preview a pop-up window, as shown in Figure <a href="#fig:batchgeo-validate">8.14</a>.
-Click the *Advanced* button to see additional options.
-Then click the *Map* button.
+1. Click the *Validate and Set Options* button to inspect or adjust how BatchGeo will upload your data fields and preview a pop-up window, as shown in Figure <a href="#fig:batchgeo-validate">8.15</a>.
+Click the *Advanced* button to see additional options to change the basemap layer or point symbols.
+Then click the *Make Map* button.

 <img src="images/08-map/batchgeo-validate.png" alt="Click the *Validate* button to inspect and preview your data and advanced options." width="500" />
 <p class="caption">
-Figure 8.14: Click the *Validate* button to inspect and preview your data and advanced options.
+Figure 8.15: Click the *Validate* button to inspect and preview your data and advanced options.
 </p>

-1. In the *Map* window, enter a title and set other options, as shown in Figure <a href="#fig:batchgeo-save">8.15</a>.
-Insert your email address to receive a link to your online map.
+1. In the *Map* window, click the *Save and Continue* button to enter a title and set other options, such making your map *public* or *unlisted*, as well as customizing the layout, as shown in Figure
+    <a href="#fig:batchgeo-save">8.16</a>.
+Insert your email address to
+    receive a link to your online map.
 Click *Save Map*.

 <img src="images/08-map/batchgeo-save.png" alt="Be sure to enter your email address to receive a link to your online map." width="500" />
 <p class="caption">
-Figure 8.15: Be sure to enter your email address to receive a link to your online map.
+Figure 8.16: Be sure to enter your email address to receive a link to your online map.
 </p>

 1. Check your email for a message from BatchGeo with a link to your live map, and another link to make edits, as shown in Figure
-    <a href="#fig:batchgeo-email">8.16</a>.
+    <a href="#fig:batchgeo-email">8.17</a>.
 The email also will include
     a code to [embed your live map on the web, which you’ll learn about in Chapter 10](embed.html).

 <img src="images/08-map/batchgeo-email-annotated.png" alt="Save the BatchGeo email with links and an embed code for your map." width="500" />
 <p class="caption">
-Figure 8.16: Save the BatchGeo email with links and an embed code for your map.
+Figure 8.17: Save the BatchGeo email with links and an embed code for your map.
 </p>